beto-group/obsidian888-nns/README.md

 ## Contact

-For questions, feedback, or support, please open an issue on the GitHub repository or email us at [nns@beto.group].
+For questions, feedback, or support, please open an issue on the GitHub repository or email us at [obsidian888-nns@beto.group].

 ---